 - Please note that K visas do not require form I-864, but may bring the I-134 Affidavit of Support as proof of the petitioner’s economic solvency.

 - Relationship evidence in K-1, K-3, IR-1, CR-1, and F2A spouse cases.
 This may include photos taken of the family during the marriage, letters, phone records, joint bills, or any other evidence that demonstrates that the relationship is bona fide.

 - IV processing fee.
 If the petitioner did not pay the IV processing fee at the National Visa Center, the applicant will need to pay the corresponding fee at the time of the consular interview.
 Note that NVC generally will not schedule a visa interview until this fee is paid.

 Please refer to the fee chart for K-visa processing.
-K applicants need to pay this fee at the time of their interview at the U.S. Interests Section.

 The Visa Interview